In this Article

 The British came as traders to India in the 1600’s and were allowed trading rights by the powerful Indian Emperor Jehangir.
 India was then ruled by the Mughals who were too powerful for the British.
 It is only later when the Mughal empire disintegrated that the British began to conquer small parts of India.
 Starting with the battle of Plassey in 1757, the British began expanding rapidly throughout India till 1857.

-The British went on to rule India despite a wide-spread and well-coordinated freedom movement.
-The freedom struggle, led by Mahatma Gandhi, was so successful that the British were forced to give Indians numerous rights.
-These included rights such as voting and Indian led governments in 1937, though it was externally controlled by the British.
-By 1945, the British economy had been destroyed because of World War 2, and they knew it was only a matter of time before the Indians kicked them out.
-Rather than being disgracefully moving out, they decided to leave India peacefully.
+The British went on to rule India despite the freedom movement.
+The struggle for freedom brought the nation together.
+Mahatma Gandhi, the father of the nation, started many movements to force the British to leave India.
+By 1945, the British economy was destroyed because of World War 2, and they knew it was only a matter of time before they leave.
 However, on this happy day, there was also the tragedy of partition where India was divided into India and Pakistan.

 Independence Day is celebrated with great pomp throughout the country.
-Most schools are closed on this day, but celebrations usually take place one day before.
-Patriotic songs such as Vande Mataram are sung in every school, sweets are distributed, and the Indian flag is unfurled.
+Independence Day is a national holiday in India.
+But in schools, celebrations usually take place for an hour or two.
+In schools, children celebrate India’s Independence Day by singing patriotic songs, reciting speeches, and dancing on patriotic songs.
+Songs such as Hum Sab Bhartiya Hain, Vande Mataram, Hum Honge Kamiyab are sung on this Day.
+The Indian flag is unfurled, kids sing the national anthem.
+Sweets are distributed in the end.
 On the 15th of August, the Indian flag is seen in the hand of every child.
-They will be playing games with the flag in their hand.
-There are others who will ride their cycle around the neighbourhood with the Indian flag majestically fluttering as the cycle picks up speed.
+Kids even ride their cycle around the neighbourhood with the Indian flag majestically fluttering as the cycle picks up speed.

 - When India became independent, it did not have a prime minister, president or even a government.
-All of this happened only much later when India became a republic.
+All of this happened only much later when India became a republic nation.
 During the time of independence, the Governor General was the most important and powerful person in India.

 - Many parts of India were in fact, different kingdoms during independence.
 It has been recorded that when India became independent, there were as many as 565 princely states or kingdoms.
 All of that changed quickly as Sardar Vallabhai Patel, and other leaders used different strategies to incorporate these kingdoms into India.
 Jammu and Kashmir, Hyderabad, Mysore and Travancore were just some of the big kingdoms that became a part of India after Independence.